stakater/mto-docs/content/learn/kubernetes-multi-tenancy.md

 ## Soft and hard multi-tenancy

-The distinction that drives every other decision is how much you trust your tenants.
+For tenants who can reach the Kubernetes API, the distinction that drives every other decision is how much you trust them.

 **Soft multi-tenancy** assumes tenants are not actively hostile.
 Teams inside one company, departments, or customers under contract.
 Tenants share a control plane and nodes; the boundary is enforced by RBAC, quota, network policy and admission control.
 This is the common case, and it is where namespace-based multi-tenancy belongs.

 **Hard multi-tenancy** assumes a tenant may actively try to escape its boundary.
 Here a shared API server is a shared attack surface, and the answer is separate control planes or separate clusters — accepting the cost that comes with them.

+### The question before that one

+Trust only decides the answer for tenants who can reach the Kubernetes API.
+Before asking how much you trust a tenant, ask whether the tenant talks to the cluster at all:

+- **Tenants use `kubectl`** — the cluster boundary is the boundary the tenant experiences, and their trustworthiness decides the model.
+Typical of internal platforms.
+- **Tenants use a product** — a portal, an API or a logical control plane in front, with no cluster credentials issued.
+The shared cluster is then an implementation detail behind your product, and the trust question moves to the product layer.

+The second shape is how most service providers, SaaS vendors and telecommunications platforms serve external customers, and it is why "our tenants are external" does not by itself require hard multi-tenancy.

-Being honest about which one you need is the single most useful thing you can do early.
+Being honest about which situation you are in is the single most useful thing you can do early.
 Most platforms need soft multi-tenancy and buy hard multi-tenancy by accident, through cluster sprawl.

 ---